syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/columns/column-chooser.md

 ## Hide column in column chooser dialog

-You can hide the column names in column chooser by defining the `columns.showInColumnChooser` as **false**.
+You can hide the column names in column chooser by defining the `Columns.ShowInColumnChooser` as **false**.
 This feature is useful when working with a large number of columns or when you want to limit the number of columns that are available for selection in the column chooser dialog.

-In this example, the `columns.showInColumnChooser` property is set to false for the **Order ID** column.
+In this example, the `Columns.ShowInColumnChooser` property is set to false for the **Order ID** column.
 As a result, the **Order ID** column will not be displayed in the column chooser dialog.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}